wcolts2000/Sprint-Challenge--Testing/README.md

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

-   -TDD always the developer to have more confidence in the logic of their application by giving immediate feedback of the code being as bug free as possible because you first write a failing test, then write the code to make it pass, then refactor and repeat, catching as many edge cases as are foreseeable as you go, and having the tests fail along the way if something else in the code base changes unexpectedly (regressions).
+   -TDD allows the developer to have more confidence in the logic of their application by giving immediate feedback of the code being as bug free as possible because you first write a failing test, then write the code to make it pass, then refactor and repeat, catching as many edge cases as are foreseeable as you go, and having the tests fail along the way if something else in the code base changes unexpectedly (regressions).

 1. Mention three types of automated tests.